0mar/dealiiscale/README.md

 DEAL_II_INITIALIZE_CACHED_VARIABLES()
 ```

-For default installations on Linux systems, the first line can be changed to
+For default installations on Ubuntu/Debian systems, the first line can be changed to
 ```cmake
 set(deal.II_DIR /usr/share/cmake/deal.II)
 ```